 Lastly, because mediation is very informal, it is also very flexible.
 You don’t have to follow the same rules as you would in court, and attending a mediation session is less intimidating than appearing in front of a judge.
-Mediation is also ideal for disputes involving more than two parties.
+It is also ideal for disputes involving more than two parties.

 Why should I work with a civil litigation attorney on mediation?

-It is important to have an experienced civil litigation attorney available to guide you through the mediation process.
+It is important to have an experienced civil litigation attorney available to guide you through the process.
 The civil litigation lawyers at Wilson, Reives, Silverman & Doran are here to provide you with trusted, effective legal counsel.
 We’ll help you navigate the course and provide the guidance you need to make good decisions.